jdemaeyer/brightsky/README.md

    parse them, and store them in a database.
 It will periodically poll the DWD servers for new data.

- * (Still to be developed:) The `brightsky` webserver, which serves as gate to our database and processes all queries for weather records coming from the outside world.
+ * The `brightsky` webserver, which serves as gate to our database and processes all queries for weather records coming from the outside world.

  * A PostgreSQL database consisting of two relevant tables: